MerginMaps/db-sync/docs/install.md

 ```bash
 docker run -it -v ${PWD}:/config lutraconsulting/mergin-db-sync:latest /config/config.yaml
 ```
+> [!NOTE]

-If you are testing with a PostgreSQL instance on your localhost, add `--network host` option to the Docker command so that the container can reach the database on localhost.
+>If you are testing with a PostgreSQL instance on your localhost, add `--network host` option to the Docker command so that
+>the container can reach the database on localhost.

 The container can be used also on Windows, see [instructions on how to use with WSL](install_wsl.md), but generally it is recommended to use the executable linked above.